Table of Contents

 This isn’t always a “hot sleeper” problem.

-It’s a microclimate problem.
+It’s a microclimate failure.

 What sweating under a comforter really means